gicentre/litvis/documents/tutorials/geoTutorials/geoImporting.md

 The second line selects a property and adds it as an `id` to each line while deleting the other properties as they are no longer needed.
 The third line converts the split feature-per-line file back into a `geoJson` file with the new `id` as well as the original properties.

 Note that if you wish to do more complex data manipulation such as combining attributes from multiple files or calculating new feature attributes, it is on these feature-per-line `ndjson` files that it is performed.
-See Bostock's [command line cartography](https://medium.com/@mbostock/command-line-cartography-part-2-c3a82c5c0f3) for examples.
+See Mike Bostock's [command line cartography](https://medium.com/@mbostock/command-line-cartography-part-2-c3a82c5c0f3) for examples.

 ## 4. Convert to topoJson